dbaldridge-lab/htcf/globus.md

 [HTCF@WUSTL](https://app.globus.org/file-manager/collections/d5e72d9a-ef3e-4253-a010-36f223db254a/overview#:~:text=Endpoint-,HTCF%20%40%20CGSSB,-Domain)

-### Notes for Windows users
-Use forward slashes for your paths.
+Note: Windows users should use forward slashes for paths.

 ## View Status of Transfer
 Select the activity tab to see a history of transfers, and their status.